fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ## I. Clarity through naivety

-We'll use a timer Observable as a placeholder for an Observable that polls the MTA feeds.
+We'll use a timer in place of polling the MTA feeds.
-This keeps the discussion uncluttered by details like calling the MTA service.
+This will keep the discussion uncluttered by details specific to the MTA.
 Whether timer ticks or a train locations, we're not concerned with the data itself.
 Our concern is how the data flows through the application.

 We begin with a timer that ticks every second.
-The timer is running as long as the server is running.
 Our task is to pause the timer when there are no websocket connections and start the timer when a client connects.
-But we're not jumping into the Observable implementation just yet.
+But we're not jumping into the Observable implementation yet.

 The key to understanding a pattern is often understanding a problem that the pattern solves.